mgrauer/booklist/index.md

 ## non-fiction (21)
 * The Fish That Ate the Whale: The Life and Times of America's Banana King, by Rich Cohen, 2013; Audiobook `5`
 * Richer, Wiser, Happier: How the World's Greatest Investors Win in Markets and Life, by William Green, 2021; Audiobook `5`
+* Good Strategy Bad Strategy: The Difference and Why It Matters, by Richard Rumelt, 2011; 338p `5` (reread)
+* The Origin of Species, by Charles Darwin, 1859; Audiobook `5`
+* The Righteous Mind: Why Good People Are Divided by Politics and Religion, by Jonathan Haidt, 2013; Audiobook `5`
+* Range: Why Generalists Triumph in a Specialized World Kindle Edition, by David J. Epstein, 2019; Audiobook `5`
+* Clear Thinking: Turning Ordinary Moments into Extraordinary Results, by Shane Parrish, 2023; Audiobook `5`
 * Crossing the Chasm: Marketing and Selling Disruptive Products to Mainstream Customers, by Geoffrey A. Moore, 2012; Audiobook `5`

 ```